Are you a registered social worker practising in Canada who is interested in practising only by electronic means in Ontario?

-“In good standing” means the member of the Canadian social work regulatory authority:
+“In good standing” means the member/registrant of the Canadian social work regulatory authority:

-- Is not in default with respect to any obligation owed to the Canadian social work regulatory authority, including payment of an annual fee or any other amount owed to such authority;
+- Is not in default of any obligation to the Canadian social work regulatory authority, including payment of an annual fee or any other amount owed;

 - Is not the subject of any discipline or fitness to practise order, other than one that has been fully complied with;

 - Is not the subject of a proceeding or ongoing investigation or any interim order or agreement arising out of a complaint, investigation, or proceeding; and

 - Is in compliance with the continuing competence and quality assurance requirements of the Canadian social work regulatory authority in which they are registered.

 Applicants must provide a written undertaking to the College.
 In the undertaking, they will agree to restrict their practice in Ontario exclusively to electronic social work practice to clients in Ontario that is delivered from another Canadian jurisdiction.

 Please ensure you first read all information related to the requirements for registration found on the Information for All Applicants webpage.

 Applicants registered as a social worker in another Canadian province or territory can apply through the College’s Online Portal.